nosvalds/movie-hopper-frontend/README.md

 ### Collaborating:

 **Never commit directly to the master branch.
-Create a new branch, and make a merge request to a team-mate.**
+Create a new feature branch from the development branch, and make a pull request for a team-mate to review and merge.**

 ### Getting Started: